 Rainbow Spider Pumpkin

 A great idea for a centerpiece!
-Things to make this will include a craft store pumpkin, plastic spiders, spray paint, and hot glue gun.
+Things to make this will include a craft store pumpkin, plastic spiders, spray paint, and a hot glue gun.
 It brings together the two most popular themes for Halloween and gives you a chance to try something unique with kids.
 See the full tutorial at The Crafted Life.

 Image: The Crafted Life